CHAPTER 200 Academic Affairs

 270.2.4 Events

-270.2.5 Exhibits
+270.2.5 Exhibitions

-270.2.5.1 Priorities for Exhibits
+270.2.5.1 Priorities for Exhibitions

-270.2.5.2 Guiding Principles of Exhibits
+270.2.5.2 Guiding Principles of Exhibitions

-• stimulating library users’ educational and cultural interests while reflecting the University’s mission statement.
+• Stimulating library users’ educational and cultural interests while reflecting the University’s mission statement.

-• affirming the American Library Association’s Library Bill of Rights, which states “…library resources should be provided for the interest, information and enlightenment of all people of the community that the library serves.”
+• Affirming the American Library Association’s Library Bill of Rights, which states “…library resources should be provided for the interest, information, and enlightenment of all people of the community that the library serves.”

-Because library exhibit spaces are not exclusively gallery spaces, and are not a public forum, all displays must be suitable for view by the broad community of people who visit the library.
-These areas also serve as passageways for employees and members of the general public of all ages to reach certain library services.
+All displays must be suitable for viewing by the broad community of people who visit the library.
+These areas may serve as passageways for employees and members of the public of all ages to reach library services and spaces.
+Accordingly, the library discourages proposals containing images that include significant elements of sexually explicit imagery, nudity, or graphic depiction of violence.

-270.2.6 Filming
+270.2.6 Photography and Filming

 270.3 Library Collections